MadsRudolph/MadsRudolph/README.md

 ## 👋 About Me

-I'm an Electrical Engineering student at DTU with a passion for hands-on technology and embedded systems.
-My skills include:
+I'm a 3rd-semester Electrical Engineering student at DTU with a passion for embedded systems and hands-on hardware development.

-- **3D Modeling:** Proficient in Fusion 360 for CAD and rapid prototyping
+I enjoy taking ideas from concept to working prototypes, whether it's firmware, PCB design, or full product integration.

+### **Skills & Interests**
-- **Embedded Programming:** Experienced in C, with a focus on embedded C for AVR microcontrollers (ATmega2560)
+- **Embedded Programming:** C and Embedded C for AVR microcontrollers (ATmega2560), UART, I2C, ADC, and interrupt-driven systems
+- **PCB Design:** KiCad for schematic design and PCB layout, including creating custom footprints for ICs and other components
-- **FPGA Development:** Skilled in FPGA design and programming, primarily using Xilinx ISE
+- **FPGA Development:** Digital hardware design and simulation using Xilinx ISE
-- **Virtualization:** Comfortable setting up and managing Ubuntu virtual machines with VirtualBox
-- **FPV Drones:** I design and build my own FPV racing quadcopters
+- **3D Modeling:** Fusion 360 for custom parts and rapid prototyping
+- **Wireless & IoT Projects:** Raspberry Pi-based Wi-Fi audio systems and custom smart devices
+- **FPV Racing Drones:** Designing and building drones from 3D-printed canopies to troubleshooting hardware and firmware issues

+---

+📌 **Check out my pinned repositories** for examples of my work, including microcontroller projects, PCB designs, and embedded systems experiments.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/mads-rudolph-65103a178/)!
+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/mads-rudolph-65103a178/)